go-graphite/go-carbon/doc/quotas.md

 * logical-size: how many logical disk space are allowed for the matched prefix/namespaces
 * physical-size: how many physical disk space are allowed for the matched prefix/namespaces
 * data-points: how many data points (inferred using storage-schemas.conf) are allowed for the matched prefix/namespaces
-* throughput: how many data points are allowed within the interval specified by `carbonserver.quota-usage-report-frequency` for the matched prefix/namespaces
+* throughput: how many data points are allowed within a minute interval for the matched prefix/namespaces
 * dropping-policy: available values includes `none` and `new`. `none` means doesn't not drop any values. `new` means dropping new metrics. `none` can be used to produce only the quota, usage, and throttle metrics without actually dropping the data.

 ### Why `logical-size` and `physical-size`